Grassy Park salon owner is grateful to financier who took a chance on her

 “With this salon, similar to all our clients, we are able to come to a simple agreement because our model is based on actual credit card payments made in-store, so there is no need for a drawn-out application process,” says Westvig.

-Samantha explains the funding has helped her keep the doors open, and bring in more business.
+Samantha explains the business financing has helped her keep the doors open, and bring in more business.

 “I have a contact person at the company who I can call for advice at any time.
 I have even shown him every bit of assets that I have been able to purchase since 2014 – even a coffee machine,” says Herbert.